Exawind/nalu-wind/docs/source/theory/supportedEquationSet.rst

 smoothing procedure provides the boundary velocity, mesh velocity and projected nodal gradients of the mesh velocity to the fluids realm.
 Finally, the fluids solve is to provide the surface force at the desired solids surface.
-Currently, the pressure is transfered from the fluids realm to the solids realm.
+Currently, the pressure is transferred from the fluids realm to the solids realm.
 The ideal view of FSI is to solve the solids pde at the half time step.
 As such, in time, the :math:`P^{n+\frac{1}{2}}` is expected.
 The